23 Inches

 How many cm is 23 inches?

 Let’s be honest—this seems like one of those questions you’d ask while redecorating your living room or measuring something for an online order.
 But here’s the thing: even though the math seems straightforward, most people still get it wrong.
-Practically speaking, or worse, they round it off and end up with something that’s just slightly off.
+Or worse, they round it off and end up with something that’s just slightly off.
 And in real life, that slight difference can matter more than you’d think.

 So let’s cut through the noise and get this right—once and for all.